Kelvedon Hall: Henry Channon

 Channon's election as the MP for Southend led to a desire for a country house close to the constituency.
 Having viewed, and rejected, Bradwell Lodge near Maldon, (Note: Bradwell Lodge subsequently became the home of Tom Driberg, the Labour Party politician.)
 Channon and his wife settled on Kelvedon, buying it in May 1937.
 Channon became very attached to the house, his diary entries frequently referring to its dream-like qualities; "Kelvedon is looking a dream of vernal lush beauty".
 He immediately engaged his friend, Gerald Wellesley, an architect and heir to the Dukedom of Wellington, to undertake renovations.
 Wellesley, working with his partner Trenwith Wells, made alterations to the house and improvements to the grounds.
 (Note: Again working with Trenwith Wills, Wellesley also undertook the remodelling of 5 Belgrave Square, Channon's London home.)

-On Channon's death in 1958, the hall passed to his son Paul.
+On Channon's death in 1958, the hall passed to his son Paul (he became Baron Kelvedon in 1997).
 It remains a private residence, and was occupied by Henry Channon, Chips's grandson, until his death in October 2021.
 It is not open to the public.